April 11 - 19, 2026

 Once at the inner canyon corner, the trail dropped precipitously.
 Reid kindly offered to carry my pack down at this section and I carefully made my way down with Hilary.
 Once off the hill you see above, you enter a narrow, bouldery section where we took a break.

-From here, the trail gets back to being a more steady, less steep, more normal trail down to the base where Bass tanks are and where camp will be.
-About one mile from the river itself.
+From here, the trail gets back to being a more steady, less steep, more normal trail down to the base where the “Bass tanks” are and where camp will be.
+The tanks are about one mile shy of the river.
 I took my pack back and we all headed down to camp.

 Once down at the base, we set up camp.
 Then Lenny and Reid went to get water from Bass tanks.
 There is a very large pothole that retains water most of the year.
 However, they came back empty handed!
 The pothole was dry!